 - Infrastructure - the infrastructure defines the basic language constructs (essentially, the nuts and bolts) of UML.
-It is more of interest to the developers of UML compliant modelling tools than it is to UML users.
+It is more of interest to the developers of UML compliant modeling tools than it is to UML users.

 - Object Constraint Language (OCL) - a text-based language for defining rules that apply to UML models and model elements that cannot be expressed using diagrammatic notation.